ScottMorse/PyMusician/README.md

     print(note.name)
 ```

-*For now this concludes PyMusician's main tools.
-This project is in its early stages, and much more is to come with rhythm, composition, and analysis.
+*For now, this concludes PyMusician's main tools.
+This project is in its early stages, and much more is to come, especially in rhythm, composition, and analysis.
 Along with new features and tools will come updates and improvements to its current ones.
 Thank you for reading.*

 *-Scott Morse*